 In the application of Accounting Standards, management is required to make judgments, estimates and assumptions about fair values of assets and liabilities that are not readily apparent from other sources.
-The estimates and associated assumptions are based on historical experience and various other factors that are considered to be relevant.
+The estimates and associated assumptions are based on historical experience and various other factors that are relevant.
 Actual results may differ from these estimates.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised, if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future
+Revisions to accounting estimates are recognised in the period in which the estimate is revised, if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.

-In particular, information about significant areas of estimation, uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amount recognised in the financial statements are described in the following notes:
+In particular, information about significant areas of estimation, uncertainty and critical judgments, including the effect of COVID-19, in applying accounting policies that have the most significant effect on the amount recognised in the financial statements are described in the following notes:

-- Note 2 (d): Fair value of investments - Note 5: Defined benefit member liabilities
+- Note 2 Investments (d): Fair value hierarchy - Note 5 Defined benefit member liabilities